 The program is designed for students who might not have access to a computer at home.
 They can rent the computer for the semester for $130.
 The computer is then returned to the college at the end of the semester.

-Integrated Studies Learning Communities (ISLCs), linked with Structured Learning Assistants (SLAs) and Counselors, are course structures that provide students a holistic approach to academic success.
-Students who sign up for ISLCs take their courses with the same cohort of students for an entire semester.
+Counselor-Enhanced Learning Communities (CELCs), linked with Structured Learning Assistants (SLAs) and Counselors, are course structures that provide students a holistic approach to academic success.
+Students who sign up for CELCs take their courses with the same cohort of students for an entire semester.
 Studies show that this format, along with extra support offered by SLAs and Counselors, helps students bond with peers, learn more, and enjoy their college experience.
-ISLCs are offered as two, three, or four courses linked together.
-Students interested in ISLCs should look for a Learning Communities note within course descriptions.
+CELCs are offered as two, three, or four courses linked together.
+Students interested in CELCs should look for a Learning Communities note within course descriptions.

 MyAlert is an early intervention and retention initiative providing outreach, support, and referral for at-risk students.
 Faculty are encouraged to refer struggling students to this voluntary support program.
 Once referred, students are contacted by a staff member in order to plan for and implement positive change for student success.